hdi-umd/SequenceSummary/coreflow/README.md

 file: The file containing events in table format

-evttpe: If the event is point, interval or mixed
+evttpe: If the event is point, interval or mixed evttpe: Int representation: point- 0, interval- 1, mixed- 2

 startidx: Index of the start time column